ncredinburgh/JavaForSmallTeams/specifics/900_avoid_floats_and_doubles.md

 ### Detail

 Floats and doubles introduce a minefield of rounding and comparison issues.
-While they are a sensible choice for some domains where you do not care about rounding errors, for server side business code integers or `BigDecimal` are usually a better choice.
+While they are a sensible choice for some domains where you do not care about rounding errors, integers or `BigDecimal` are usually a better choice for server-side business code.

 The core issue is that floating point numbers are not able to represent many numbers (e.g. `0.1`).